Hotan: Fabrics and carpets

 Silk production is still a major industry employing more than a thousand workers and producing some 150 million metres of silk annually.
 Silk weaving by Uyghur women is a thriving cottage industry, some of it produced using traditional methods.

 Atlas is the fabric used for traditional Uyghur clothing worn by Uyghur women.
 It is soft, light and graceful tie-dyed silk fabric.
 It comes various colors, the brighter and rich colors are for small children to young ladies.
 The gray and dark colors are for elderly women.

-The oldest piece of kilim which we have any knowledge was obtained by the archaeological explorer Aurel Stein; a fragment from an ancient settlement near Hotan, which was buried by sand drifts about the fourth century CE.
-The weave is almost identical with that of modern kilims.
+The oldest known piece of kilim was obtained by the archaeological explorer Aurel Stein; a fragment from an ancient settlement near Hotan, which was buried by sand drifts about the fourth century CE.
+The weave is almost identical to that of modern kilims.

 Hotanese pile carpets are still highly prized and form an important export.